Lean Startup is not easy.

 … it doesn’t work like that.

-There’s a difference between using a lean tactic like concierge testing, a smoke test, or a business model canvas and really living lean.Living lean starts with one and only one key phrase, ”I don’t know.”
+There’s a difference between using a lean tactic like concierge testing, a smoke test, or a business model canvas and really living lean.Living lean starts with one and only one key phrase - 'I don't know.'
+Click To Tweet

-There are lean CEOs with big bold visions, dreams for the future, talent, dedication, and yet still hang onto a surprising ability to step back and say, “I don’t know”“I don’t know,” is a lean mantra.
-It’s a phrase that should be followed by, “…so let’s test it.”
+There are lean CEOs with big bold visions, dreams for the future, talent, dedication, and yet still hang onto a surprising ability to step back and say, “I don’t know”'I don't know, Click To Tweet

 If you think you know the right thing to build, you think you know the customer, you think you know the market, the price point, the future.
 Great!